nostr-protocol/nips/README.md

 Please update this list when proposing NIPs introducing new event kinds.

+When experimenting with kinds, keep in mind the classification introduced by [NIP-16](16.md).

 ## Criteria for acceptance of NIPs

 1. They should be implemented somewhere at least as a prototype somewhere.